f102mithunysypdlcjr-pixel/BareLauncherv3/README.md

 - No ads
 - No telemetry
 - No premium restrictions
-- Works great on low-end TVs and TV boxes
 - Hide apps
 - Move and reorder apps
 - Quick uninstall & app info shortcuts